 1. Define Objectives

-Keep a list handy of the features that you need and want in a home, and judge each home by the list instead of by details that could distract you from your goal.
+Keep the list handy, with clear distinctions between what you need and want, and judge each home by the list, instead of by details that could distract you from your goal.
 When you're alone with your agent, you can go over the pros and cons of each home.
 We can help you stay on track while still keeping our eyes out for a great property.

 A lawyer is often your best defense against future legal troubles – always have one before you buy.
 Our team is equipped to recommend several in the area that we trust to help you.

 It is important to find a lawyer with real estate experience.
 We can recommend several lawyers in the area who might be a good fit for you.